eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 {% cite lkd -l 234 %}

-Zones are used to allocate pages when they are needed.
-Although some allocations require pages from a particular zone, other allocations can use pages from multiple zones.
-For example, a normal allocation can come from `ZONE_NORMAL` or `ZONE_DMA`, but not both.
+Zones are used during page allocation where some allocations require pages from a particular zone.
 Allocations must come from a single zone at once {% cite lkd -l 234 %}.

 Each zone is represented by a `zone` struct: